Contemporary knowledge about God, Evolution, and the meaning of human life.

-35. All the Perfect Ones merge into Great Tao.
+35. All the Perfect Ones flow into Great Tao.

 Follow this Path!
 By doing so you will not harm yourself, on the contrary, you will achieve calm, harmony, and the fullness of life.

 I, in the state of non-doing, travel in the Infinity of Tao.
 One cannot convey this with words!
-Tao is the Most Subtle and Blissful!
+Tao is the Subtlest and most Blissful!

-36. Earthly passions make man weak.
+36. Worldly passions make man weak.
 Resoluteness fills man with power!

-Dispassionate, gentle, and yielding conquers passionate, hard, and coarse!
+That which is dispassionate, gentle, and yielding conquers that which is passionate, hard, and coarse!

 37. Tao does not act directly in the world of matter.* Yet, the entire Creation is a product of Its creativity.

-Act likewise in the same manner, and all the living will develop in a natural way!
+Act in the same manner, and all the living will develop in a natural way!

-When you live with simplicity, without paying attention to gossip and to hostile attitudes, and in harmony with Tao, then you come to the state when you have no attachments and passions!
+When you live with simplicity, without paying attention to gossip and hostile attitudes, in harmony with Tao, you come to the state when you have no attachments and passions!

-The absence of earthly desires brings one to the state of inner calm, then everything around comes in order.
+The absence of worldly desires brings one to the state of inner calm, and then order is established all around.

 38. Those representing Great Te do not force Themselves to do good deeds: behaving righteously is natural for Them.

-Those who are far from Te may try to force themselves to perform good deeds: righteousness is not natural for them.
+Those who are far from Te force themselves to perform good deeds: righteousness is not natural for them.

 Those representing Great Te do not aspire to activity in the world of matter: They act in the state of non-doing.

 Those who are far from Te live in vanity and act under the influence of their passions.
 In the religious aspect of life, their activity is reduced only to rituals, but believing in the “magic” of rituals signifies the degradation of religion!
-Also, such people force others to act like them.
+Such people also force others to act like them.

 The wise who have cognized Tao are capable of distinguishing people by these features.
 They choose to communicate only with people of goodness.